London London guide

 Wimbledon Tennis Championship

 The most acclaimed of all grand slams sees the English town of Wimbledon become the focus of the tennis world.
-Will Wimbledon golden boy Roger Federrer continue his winning streak?
+How will Andy Murray feat on being the first British chamption to defend his crown since the great Fred Perry?

 Where: All England Lawn Tennis & Croquet Club, Church Rd, Wimbledon.